premDelaprem/MRI-tumor-classification/README.md

 As mentioned previously, CNN models can be extremely useful in aiding physcians and medical professionals make diagnoses in almost all fields in healthcare.
 Due to my personal hardware and time limitations, I was only able to train simple models.
 However, training an advanced model and feeding it stronger parameters, potentially some non-image data on patient demographics, may greatly improve predictive power to near human-intelligence like levels.

 # Sources
-Some of the inspiration and coding ideas I drew originated from the following:
 1. https://www.frontiersin.org/articles/10.3389/fnhum.2023.1150120/full
 2. https://www.evidentlyai.com/classification-metrics/multi-class-metrics
 3. https://www.kaggle.com/datasets/masoudnickparvar/brain-tumor-mri-dataset/data
 4. https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-023-02114-6#availability-of-data-and-materials

 I also utilized Google Colab's A100 GPU to run all 3 of my CNN models.
+This helped reduce computing time by several hours.